tinic/NitrogenGenerator/README.md

 11. For extra bonus I designed a stainless steel enclosure as this equipment will be traveling.
 Laser cutting and bending was done by OshCut. $380 including shipping using way to thick 17 gauge (1.9mm) stainless steel.
 Powder coated steel and thinner material could reduce this to about half.
 Or just build your own enclosure from whatever material you have, maybe 3d printed.

 Total cost (assuming one membrane) was $2222.
-That's still only about half the price of a commerical solution!
+That's still only about half the price of a commercial solution!

 This is the system completed, with custom enclosure: